More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Methodology

 \subsubsection{Qualitative Analysis}

-We conducted qualitative analysis of the open-text responses from the survey questionnaire based on Braun and Clarke's framework for inductive thematic coding~\cite{braun2006using, braun2023doing}.
-First, the author with an HCI background performed an independent review of the responses to get acquainted with the data using memoing and to generate the initial list of in-vivo codes~\cite{blandford2016qualitative}.
+We conducted a qualitative analysis of the open-text responses from the survey questionnaire using inductive, in-vivo coding followed by thematic clustering to group related codes into higher-order themes~\cite{braun2023doing, blandford2016qualitative}.
+First, the author with an HCI background performed an independent review of the responses to get acquainted with the data using memoing and to generate the initial list of codes.
 Then, the author iteratively reviewed the initial codes along with the memos to deduce themes that could represent users' cognition or behaviour while dealing with visual privacy.
 This process was repeated until saturation was reached, with no further codes and themes or sub-themes emerging.
 Finally, the author drafted a codebook along with the definitions, inclusion, and exclusion criteria.
 The codebook was then reviewed to refine the wording of codes, their definitions, and thematic categories.
 The final codebook was reviewed once again to ensure that it resonated with the research questions and represented the survey data.
 Two authors then used the codebook to code all individual responses independently.
 Since the participants provided their responses as a summary of their cognitive walkthrough during our study, it is possible to tag the responses with multiple codes.
 Due to this overlap, the coders were allowed to use up to three codes per response.
 To assess reliability at the theme level, we collapsed the codes into their respective themes.
 We quantified agreement among coders using Krippendorff's alpha as the inter-rating reliability (IRR) measure due to its suitability ~\cite{mcdonald2019reliability}.
 We found the IRR to be 0.891, which indicates that coders consistently identified the same overarching themes and a strong agreement at the theme level, supporting the reliability of our thematic analysis.